WannesFransen1994/elixir-learning-materials/phoenix-framework/02-CRUD/guide/5_ecto_associations.md

 ```

-Besides editing the migrations some additional changes have to be made to the schema's of both the user and the credentails.
+Besides editing the migrations some additional changes have to be made to the schema's of both the user and the credentials.
 ```Elixir
 defmodule UserDemo.UserContext.User do
   use Ecto.Schema